PL2003/ROS2/Linux/Basic_Comands.md

+# File Structure of every system:

+• `/bin and /sbin`: Contains system applications similar to the C:\ Windows folder
+• `/etc`: Contains system configuration files
+• `/home/yourysername`: This is equivalent to the C:\Users
+folder in Windows
+• `/lib`: Contains library files similar to .dll files in Windows
+• `/media`: Removable media is mounted in the directory
+• `/root`: Contains root user files (not the root user file system; root user is the administrator of the Linux system)
+• `/usr`: Pronounced user, it contains most of the program files (equivalent to C:\Program Files in Microsoft Windows)
+• `/var/log`: Contains log files written by many applications
+• `/home/yourusername/Desktop`: Contains Ubuntu
+desktop files
+• `/mnt`: The mounted partitions are shown here
+• `/boot`: Contains the files required to boot
+• `/dev`: Contains Linux device files
+• `/opt`: The location for optionally installed programs (ROS is installed to /opt)
+• `/sys`: Holds the files containing information about the system

 # 🐧 Linux Commands Cheat Sheet (2026)

 Linux commands are text-based instructions used in the terminal to control the operating system efficiently.